Bread, Love and Dreams (TV series)

-Bread, Love and Dreams is a 2010 South Korean television drama starring Yoon Shi-yoon, Joo Won, Eugene and Lee Young-ah.
+Bread, Love and Dreams is a 2010 South Korean television drama starring Yoon Shi-yoon, Joo Won, Eugene, and Lee Young-ah.
 It tells the story of how a determined young baker overcomes many trials towards his goal of becoming the best baker in Korea.
-This story takes place in the 1970s to 1990s, starting after his conception and finishing when he reaches his mid-20s.
-The series aired on KBS2 from June 9 to September 16, 2010, on Wednesdays and Thursdays at 22:00 (KST) for 30 episodes.
+This series takes place in the 1970s to 1990s, starting after his conception and finishing when he reaches his mid-20s.
+It aired on KBS2 from June 9 to September 16, 2010, on Wednesday and Thursday at 22:00 (KST) for 30 episodes.

 The series was one of the most watched shows in South Korea in 2010, with a final episode viewership rating of 50.9% and becoming the 25th highest rated drama of all time.
 It is considered the breakout role of lead actor Yoon Shi-yoon, catapulting him to immense popularity as well as receiving much praise for his sincere acting.